0xPolygon/polygon-docs/docs/zkEVM/how-to/verify-contract.md

 ## Verify using Remix

-We use ready-made `Storage.sol` contract in Remix.
+We use the ready-made `Storage.sol` contract in Remix.
 Compile the contract and follow the steps provided below.

 1. Deploy the `Storage.sol` contract: